 When you turn the engine on, check there’s no warning lights on — they could indicate mechanical problems that could be expensive down the line.

-Small issues (that aren’t safety related) won’t always be a dealbreaker.
+Used cars won’t always be perfect Small issues that aren’t safety related won’t always be a dealbreaker.
 But make sure you note these to the seller — this might help you negotiate the price later on.

 You’ll definitely want to take your potential new car for a spin before you buy it.
-Don’t forget to get insured!
+Don’t forget to get insured first!
+Temporary car insurance is perfect for this.

 When you’re on the road, keep an ear out for any unusual knocks or noises (it’s best not to play the radio while on a test drive).
 Check the brakes as you go, and make sure the car doesn’t pull to either side when stopping.